Traveling while pregnant

 Each airline has policies regarding pregnancy and air travel.
 It is always safest to check with the airline when booking your reservations because some will require medical forms to be completed.
 Domestic travel is usually permitted until the pregnant traveler is in her 36th week of gestation and international travel may be permitted until the 32nd week.
 Be sure to carry documentation stating your expected due date.

-Contraindications to flying include severe anemia (hemoglobin, 0.5 grams per deciliter), sickle-cell disease or trait, a history of thrombophlebitis or placental problems; however, supplemental oxygen can be ordered in advance.
+Contraindications to flying include severe anemia (hemoglobin concentration below 7 grams per deciliter), sickle-cell disease or trait, a history of thrombophlebitis or placental problems; however, supplemental oxygen can be ordered in advance.

 Pregnant travelers should eat only pasteurized dairy products and well-cooked meats, while avoiding preprepared salads.
 This will help to avoid diarrhea, as well as infections such as toxoplasmosis and listeria.